 - Public Education Efforts — CHA supports policies that inform the public about the importance of advance care planning and palliative care services that are available from the time of a patient's diagnosis through a family's bereavement, with targeted efforts to reach minority and medically underserved groups

-- The Palliative Care and Hospice Education and Training Act is bipartisan legislation introduced in both the House (HR 1676) and Senate (S 639).
+- The Palliative Care and Hospice Education and Training Act, bipartisan legislation introduced in the House (HR 647).
+This legislation:

 - Establishes a Palliative Care and Hospice Education Center to improve the training of interdisciplinary health professionals in palliative care;

 - Authorizes grants to schools of medicine, teaching hospitals and GME programs to train physicians (including residents, trainees, and fellows) who plan to teach palliative medicine;

 - Establishes a program to promote the career development of physicians who are board certified or board eligible in Hospice and Palliative Medicine;